 Promote Education and Awareness

 Support educational initiatives that promote a more comprehensive understanding of the Confederate flag and its significance.
-Encourage schools, museums, and community organizations to offer programs and resources that address the history of slavery, the Civil War, and the ongoing impact of racism.
+Now, encourage schools, museums, and community organizations to offer programs and resources that address the history of slavery, the Civil War, and the ongoing impact of racism.
 By promoting education and awareness, you can help create a more informed and inclusive society.

 Engage in Constructive Action